 Heating of 2D MoS2 at different in-situ TEM heating rates show different phase transformations from MoS2 to either a highly ordered crystalline island structure that is composed of both 2H and 3R phases (a-d) or to nanocrystalline and amorphous regions (a, e-g).
-From (link to journal paper) under the Creative Commons license (link to Creative Commons license)
+From npj 2D Materials and Applications under the Creative Commons license

 Reference: Pawan Kumar, James P. Horwath, Alexandre C. Foucher, Christopher C. Price, Natalia Acero, Vivek B. Shenoy, Eric A. Stach and Deep Jariwala, Direct visualization of out-of-equilibrium structural transformations in atomically thin chalcogenides, npj 2D Materials and Applications (2020) Full paper